Search

 While asset allocation and diversification can help reduce market risk, they do not eliminate it.
 Diversification does not assure a profit or protect against loss in a declining market.
 That's why many investors choose to work with a financial advisor they trust who can guide them to make better decisions with considerations based on their investment goals, time horizon and risk tolerance.

-Risk tolerance measures an investor’s ability to accept that investment values will fluctuate for a variety of reasons.
+Risk tolerance measures an investor's ability to accept that investment values will fluctuate for a variety of reasons.
 Investors are generally aggressive, moderate or conservative.
+Generally, the younger you are, the more aggressive you can be with your investment decisions because your investments will have longer to recover from market fluctuations.

 But that's only if you can handle the risk.
 And age isn't necessarily a factor in your ability to stomach market volatility.
 If you know you might worry during normal volatility, factor that in when choosing investments.